abelardopardo/ontask_b/docs_src/Tutorial/Tasks/survey_import.rst

 Import a pre-defined survey
 ***************************

 OnTask offers a `library of pre-defined surveys <https://github.com/abelardopardo/ontask_b/tree/master/surveys>`__ that can be uploaded directly into one of your existing workflows.
-Go to the |fa-comments| *Action* page of an existing workflow (or alternatively create a workflow and upload some data).
+Go to the |fa-comments| *Actions* page of an existing workflow (or alternatively create a workflow and upload some data).
 Download one of the `pre-defined tests <https://github.com/abelardopardo/ontask_b/tree/master/surveys>`__ and store the file in your computer.

 Click in the *import action* button.